mjzhu-p/PWAS/README.md

 This package was coded by Mengjia Zhu with supervision from Prof. Alberto Bemporad.

 This software is distributed without any warranty.
-Please cite the above papers if you use this software.
+Please cite the paper below if you use this software.

 <a name="bibliography"><a>
 ## Citing PWAS/PWASp

-<a name="ref1"></a>

-Please cite ur paper if you would like to use the code.

 <a name="ref1"></a>
 ```
 @article{ZB23,
     author={M. Zhu, A. Bemporad},